jiamoon2024/jiamoon2024/README.md

 You can click the Preview link to take a look at your changes.
 --->hi,it's me,jiamoon.
-im interested in reading mystery novels
+im interested in reading mystery novels i'm not good at coding things i've learnt python for being a quant,from beginning to give-up but now i decided to start again if i give up,pls ignoring above of course it's a joke,i promise😜